idaholab/moose/framework/doc/content/source/outputs/CSV.md

 (see [syntax/Outputs/index.md) all postprocessors and scalar variables will be written to a single file that includes a time column.

-If vector postprocessors exist within the simulation an additional set of files will be created, there will be one file for every vector that exists within a VectorPostprocessor object for each timestep.
+If vector postprocessors exist within the simulation, an additional set of files will be created for each vector postprocessor and each time step.
+If executing on nonlinear iterations, files will also be created per nonlinear iteration.

 !syntax parameters /Outputs/CSV